TX56 and TX57 Nav/Com

 - EASA Form One

 Is the Trig stack Nav/ Com a plug and play retro fit radio?

 The Trig stack Nav/Com is not a plug and play product.
+Whilst it is the same height as the SL40 it is not a drop in replacement unit.
 The product offer features such as, stereo intercom and support for stereo music.
 To exploit these features some re-wiring is required.
 However, the Nav/Com is shorter, lighter and comes with a Trig tray to make replacement of an existing radio as practical as possible.
 The installation manual provides wiring information on legacy Nav/Com to help configure the installation.